-Is the Club hair a natural process?
-The sudden ceasing of production of new cells causing the hair shaft to become club shaped.
-This process occurs naturally as the hair shaft moves to its resting stage through catagen.
+To start with this condition is the sudden ceasing of the production of new cells causing the hair shaft to become club shaped.
+Furthermore this process occurs naturally as the hair shaft moves to its resting or telegenic phase.

 Although these club hairs form part of our natural cycle it should be noted that many hair loss conditions will present such hair formations.
 For example, telogen effluvium, representing the premature movement of hair follicles from anagen (growth phase) to telogen (resting phase) hence the formation of an increased number of clubbed hairs.
 The key with dealing with this or any form of hair shedding is to speak with a trichologist who will tell you exactly what is happening.

 Treatment may be offered in many cases of such hair loss.
 Primary concern should be to establish a diagnosis from a professional trichologist.
 We are best placed to offer treatment if appropriate.
 Club hair may be helped through a process of stimulation to encourage the hairs to shed allowing new growth to push through.
 TTS Registered.